 A host at Top of the Hill says that there is usually a waiting list for seats outside the restaurant.
 That’s true even when seats are available inside.

 The manager of the Weathervane Café says he plans to move more tables outside.
-There are increasing demand for sidewalk seating.
-He says “people will sit at the bar and wait until a table opens up outside. ” ‘That’s even when they can sit down inside.”
-The Sicilian born manager says “Italian food just tastes better outside.”
+There is increasing demand for sidewalk seating.
+He says “people will sit at the bar and wait until a table opens up outside.
+That’s even when they can sit down inside.”
+He says “Italian food just tastes better outside.”

 All of this success comes at no cost to the taxpayers.

-Resources: Café Culture Benefits Everyone
+Café Culture Benefits Everyone

-Cups: the Cafe Culture Magazine.
+Cups: the Café Culture Magazine.
 San Francisco: Milman.

 Everts, A. Wellington’s Cafe Culture: the Visual Guide.
-Wellington: Capital, 1999.

-Ysewijn, R. Belgian Cafe Culture.
-Antwerp: Luster, 2016.
+Ysewijn, R. Belgian Café Culture.